nikodunk/roomsolar/content/blog/200-apartment-solar-system.markdown

 We've updated this kit below.
 Three main changes have happened in the 3 years since this was written:
 * We've upgraded the inverter from a 100W to a 150W.
-* We've upgraded the battery from a 420Wh Deep Cycle Lead-Acid battery (about 100Wh usable capacity) we've upgraded to a 192Wh LiFePO (Lithium Ion Phosphate) battery (192Wh usable capacity, or double the lead-acid) as the lithium batteries are coming down in price faster than lead acid batteries are.
+* We've upgraded the battery from a 420Wh Deep Cycle Lead-Acid battery (about 100Wh usable capacity) to a 192Wh LiFePO (Lithium Iron Phosphate) battery (192Wh usable capacity, or double the lead-acid) as the lithium batteries are coming down in price faster than lead acid batteries are.
 We were unsure on whether to update these three changes into this original article or write a whole new one, but decided to update the original as this is the one that most people will find on search.
 * Prices are down (despite the above two upgrades!) from the original $211 to $192.

 <h4 style="color: #00ab6b">Parts Cost on Amazon: $192</h4>